jochenjonc/blog-component-state/README.md

 This means it only subscribes to the source if at least one subscriber is present.
 This does not solve the problem of cold composition.

-As this kind of problem nearly only to component internal instances it should not be bart of the components state-management.
+As this kind of problem nearly only to component internal instances, it should not be part of the components state-management.
-Also we never store references of class instances in the store as it takes away the whole idea of consistent, controlled state changes.
+Also, we never store references of class instances in the store as it takes away the whole idea of consistent, controlled state changes.

 ## The Cold Composition Problem

 Let's quickly clarify hot/cold and uni-case/multi-cast.

 **cold**
-Means the producer sits inside of the observable.
+This means the producer sits inside of the observable.
 Whenever .subscribe is called the subscriber function fires and we create a new instance fo the producer. i.e. the static `interval` gets created whenever we subscribe to it.

 **hot**
-Means the producer sits outside of the observable.
+This means the producer sits outside of the observable.
 The producer emits values independent of the subscriber.
 If .subscribe is called we will receive all values from the moment of subscription on.
 The past values are not recognized. i.e. the `@Input` binding is a hot producer that sits outside of our `Subject` (extends `Observable`) and emits values independent of the moment when `async` pipe subscribes.

 **uni-cast**
-Means the producer is unique per subscription. i.e. `fromEvent` is a uni-cast observable as we pass a new function per subscription for the internal `.addEventListener` call.
+This means the producer is unique per subscription. i.e. `from event` is a uni-cast observable as we pass a new function per subscription for the internal `.addEventListener` call.
 And if we unsubscribe we remove only this function, and not the others.

 **multi-cast**
-Means there is one producer instance fol all subscription. i.e. A subject that emits the values from a single producer to all subscriber.
+This means there is one producer instance fol all subscription. i.e. A subject that emits the values from a single producer to all subscribers.

-With this in mind we can discuss the problem of cold composition in case of our component state.
+With this in mind, we can discuss the problem of cold composition in case of our component state.

 ---

 As we will have to deal with:
 - View Interaction ( button click )
-- Global State Changes ( http update )
+- Global State Changes ( HTTP update )
 - Component State Changes ( triggered by button or interval )

 Putting all this logic in the component class is a bad idea.
-Not only because of separations of concerns, but also because we would have to implemet it over and over again.
+Not only because of separations of concerns but also because we would have to implement it over and over again.

-We need to make the logic that deal with problems around composition reusable!
+We need to make the logic that deals with problems around the composition reusable!

 So far our sources got subscribed to when the view was ready and we rendered the state.